TERMS AND CONDITION OF SALE

 IF YOUR BID SHOW BLACK-GO BACK!

 When you bid for the first time in a new auction the program will call up all your info and ask you to confirm that your address, email, etc. are still correct.
+This is the address section of the program--not the bidding section.
 Once you have submitted those, YOU STILL HAVE TO GO BACK OUT AND LOG IN AGAIN IN ORDER TO BID.
 After this initial set-up for the first time in each auction, you will only have to log in one time for the remainder of the auction.

 THERE IS NO ADVANTAGE IN CALLING US TO PLACE YOUR BIDS